Fence Installer Christine

 Putting up 300 feet of fence can cost quite a bit depending on design, materials, and site conditions.

 Labor costs make up a large portion of the total, especially if your property requires grading, tree removal, or custom gate installation.
-Extras such as decorative caps, staining, or double gates add to the bill.
+Other add ons—like decorative tops, double gates, or staining—will also increase the price.

 Does homeowner insurance cover new fence installation?